ProfEmmanuel/project2_udacity_trivia_api/README.md

   },
   "questions": [
     {
-      "answer": "The Liver",
+      "answer": "The Earth and the Sun",
       "category": 1,
-      "difficulty": 4,
+      "difficulty": 5,
       "id": 20,
-      "question": "What is the heaviest organ in the human body?"
+      "question": "The Astronomical Unit (AU) is a unit of measurement based on the average distance between what two bodies?"
     },
    ... # omitted for brevity
   ],